KLM: Early years

 In 1919, a young aviator lieutenant named Albert Plesman sponsored the ELTA aviation exhibition in Amsterdam.
 Attendance at the exhibition was over half a million, and after it closed, several Dutch commercial interests intended to establish a Dutch airline, which Plesman was nominated to head.
 In September 1919, Queen Wilhelmina awarded the yet-to-be-founded KLM its "Royal" ("Koninklijke") predicate.
 On 7 October 1919, eight Dutch businessmen, including Frits Fentener van Vlissingen, founded KLM as one of the first commercial airline companies.
 Plesman became its first administrator and director.

 The first KLM flight took place on 17 May 1920.
-KLM's first pilot, Jerry Shaw, flew from Croydon Airport, London, to Amsterdam.
+KNLM's first pilot, Jerry Shaw, flew from Croydon Airport, London, to Amsterdam.
 The flight was flown using a leased Aircraft Transport and Travel de Havilland DH-16, registration G-EALU, which was carrying two British journalists and some newspapers.
 In 1920, KLM carried 440 passengers and 22 tons of freight.
-In April 1921, after a winter hiatus, KLM resumed its services using its pilots, and Fokker F.II and Fokker F.III aircraft.
+In April 1921, after a winter hiatus, KLM resumed its services using Fokker F.II and Fokker F.III aircraft.
 In 1921, KLM started scheduled services.

-KLM's first intercontinental experimental flight took off on 1 October 1924.
-The final destination was Jakarta (then called 'Batavia'), Java, in the Dutch East Indies; the flight used a Fokker F.VII with registration H-NACC and was piloted by Van der Hoop.
+KLM's first experimental intercontinental flight took off on 1 October 1924.
+The final destination was Batavia, Dutch East Indies on Java, now Jakarta, Indonesia, into what would become Halim Perdanakusuma International Airport.
+The flight used a Fokker F.VII with registration H-NACC and was piloted by Jan Thomassen à Thuessink van der Hoop.
 In 1927, Baltimore millionaire Van Lear Black, who had heard about the 1924 flight, chartered H-NADP to do the same flight, which departed June 15 and went successfully (16 days), and flew back to much rejoicing.
-This inspired KLM to make a second test flight, which left on October 1, returning successfully with much experience gained.
+This inspired KLM to make a second test flight, which left on 1 October, returning successfully with much experience gained.
 In September 1929, regular scheduled services between Amsterdam and Batavia commenced.
 Until the outbreak of the Second World War in 1939, this was the world's longest-distance scheduled service by airplane.
 By 1926, it was offering flights to Amsterdam, Rotterdam, Brussels, Paris, London, Bremen, Copenhagen, and Malmö, using primarily Fokker F.II and Fokker F.III aircraft.